demisto/content/Packs/GoogleMaps/Integrations/GoogleMaps/README.md

 Use the Google Maps API.
 This integration was integrated and tested with version 3.43 of the Google Maps API.
 This integration always uses the latest API version.
 ## Configure GoogleMaps on Cortex XSOAR

+### Note
+To be able to use the embedded Google Maps view, please make sure an API key is set in the demisto settings.

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for GoogleMaps.
 3. Click **Add instance** to create and configure a new integration instance.